Where and How to Recycle or Dispose of Christmas Trees in Massachusetts in after Christmas in 2018 and January 2019

 wrapping paper as well.
 Note:

-Public Works will pick-up trees beginning January 7 on your recycling day.
+Public Works will pick-up trees beginning around January 7 on your recycling day.

 Click here for locations, updated information and more details.